w3c/wai-intro-wcag/content/new-in-22.md

 For an introduction to Web Content Accessibility Guidelines (WCAG) and more about versions 2.0, 2.1, and 2.2, see the [WCAG Overview](/standards-guidelines/wcag/).

 WCAG 2.2 is scheduled to be completed and published in 2023 Q3 (July, August, September).
 Drafts:
-* [WCAG 2.2 W3C Candidate Recommendation Draft](https://www.w3.org/TR/WCAG22/) was approved for publication in January 2023; it does not include recent changes
+* [WCAG 2.2 W3C Candidate Recommendation Draft](https://www.w3.org/TR/WCAG22/) is the official published version, which does not have the latest updates; we plan to publish the recent updates there in May
-* [WCAG 2.2 Editors' Draft](https://w3c.github.io/wcag/guidelines/22/) includes proposed changes that are not yet all approved
+* [WCAG 2.2 Editors' Draft](https://w3c.github.io/wcag/guidelines/22/) includes proposed changes that may not be approved for publication yet

 The main purpose of "Candidate Recommendation" (CR) is to ensure that the standard can be implemented.
 It is stable at this stage; however, it could change based on implementation experience.
 More about Candidate Recommendation and the process for completing WCAG 2.2 is in [How WAI Develops Accessibility Standards through the W3C Process](https://www.w3.org/WAI/standards-guidelines/w3c-process/).